-HRL Township Developers Limited ('the Company') a public limited company domiciled in India The Company is principally engaged into alteration / additions to residential buildings, own account, alterations/ additions on residential buildings, on a fee or contract basis, construction of residential buildings, on a fee or contract basis.
-The registered office of the Company is located at Hincon House, LBS Marg, Vikhroli (West), Mumbai - 400 083, India.
-The Company was incorporated on 19 May 2008 (CIN: U45201MH2006PLC163478).
+Powai Real Estate Developers Company Limited ("the Company") is a public company limited by shares.
+The Company was incorporated on 21 January 2009 (CIN U70102MH2009PLC189760) and the registered office of the Company is located at Hincon House, LBS Marg, Vikhroli (West), Mumbai - 400 083, India.
+The nature of operations carried out by the Company include purchase, sale letting of leased non-residential buildings, purchasing on lease of non-residential buildings, renting out of leased in non-residential buildings and sale on lease of non-residential buildings.
 The financial statements were authorised for issue in accordance with resolution of the Board of Director on 24 May 2021.

-2 Significant Accounting Policies
+2 Significant accounting policies

-i) Basis of preparation of financial statements
+i) Basis of preparation

-The financial statements of the Company have been prepared to comply in all material respects with the Indian Accounting Standards ("Ind AS") notified by the Companies (Accounting Standards) Rules, 2015.
+The financial statements of the Company have been prepared to comply in all material respects with the Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015.

-The financial statements have been prepared under the historical cost convention with the exception of certain financial assets and liabilities and contingent consideration that are measured at fair values, on an accrual basis of accounting.
+The financial statements have been prepared under the historical cost convention with the exception of certain financial assets and liabilities which have been measured at fair value, on an accrual basis of accounting.